 The Perpignan region in South France has a real Catalan feel to it.
 Partly, this is due to its proximity to Spain (25 kms away) and partly due to its history as part of the old King of Mallorca's province.
 I really like the old town of Perpignan.
 It is a real pleasure to walk around, especially the narrow maze of street towards the Palais des Rois de Majorque.
 Perpignan has a couple of buildings worth searching out.
 It is also a great town to shop in and quite pleasant to look at along the grassy esplanades of the river that runs through it.
 In short, ther are plenty of things to do in Perpignan to occupy an afternoon or evening.

-Our Perpignan tourism guide helps shed some light on the best things to do in Perpignan and the surrounding region.
+Our Perpignan tourism guide helps shed some light on the best things to do in Perpignan and the surrounding region in 2021.

 Perpignan is the capital of Roussillon.
 Its Spanish influence predominantly comes from the thousands of refugees that fled Catalonia at the end of the Spanish Civil War.
 But it has also been part of the Catalan-Aragonese Crown, before it was brought under French control in 1659.
 The most important building here though is the Palais des Rois.
 The Kings of Mallorca made Perpignan their mainland capital and brought with it propsperity from cloth-making.

 Where is Perpignan?